JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 Resets the timestamp that the submission window opens to `now`

+*Note: only allowed to be called by ColonyNetwork*

 ### `respondToBinarySearchForChallenge`

 Respond to a binary search step, to eventually discover where two submitted hashes differ in their Justification trees.

 **Parameters**